OMIndependent/quswan/src/liveblogs/tob/tob45.md

 Velvet starts the opening salvo.

 **Velvet:** "I see you're not using Laphicet to help you fight."<br/>
-**Eleanor:** “Of course!
+**Eleanor:** "“"Of course!
 This duel is me vs. you."<br/>
 **Velvet:** "Heh.
 I'd better not hear any excuses after your defeat then!"

-I'm now learning how guard properly in this fight!
+I'm now learning how to guard properly in this fight!

 She can cast spells too!